 - Claims not meeting the policies described above

-- Claims without complete backup documentation
+- Claims without complete and clear backup documentation

 - Payment cash discounts or anticipation

-- Nuisance charges, including deduction, documentation or coupon processing fees
+- Nuisance charges, including deduction, documentation, or coupon processing fees

-- Duplicate deductions, triplicate deductions
+- Duplicate deductions, triplicate deductions.

-Special Address for Post-Audit Submission
+6. Special Address for Post-Audit Correspondence

-Signed ______________________, your President or CFO
+Signed ______________________, Your President or CFO